Difference Between Humidity and Relative Humidity

 What is Relative Humidity?

-Relative Humidity otherwise mentioned as RH is the ratio of water vapour present in the atmosphere.
-The ratio is measured against the water vapour that can be present in that given temperature.
+Relative Humidity, or RH, is the ratio of water vapour present in the atmosphere.
+The balance is measured against the water vapour that can be present at that given temperature.

-Relative Humidity is measured in percentage and it gives the value for the place to experience more humid conditions.
-More the value, more the humidity and resultant sweat.
+Relative Humidity is measured in percentage, giving the value for the place to experience more humid conditions.
+More the value, the more the humidity and resultant sweat.

-The tropical conditions normally have higher RH.
-It is the value that can be seen in the weather forecast which talks about the humidity levels.
+The tropical conditions have higher RH.
+The value can be seen in the weather forecast, which talks about the humidity levels.
 The relative humidity is calculated as follows:

-If 1 Volume of air can contain 100 grams of water vapour in it.
+Suppose 1 Volume of air can contain 100 grams of water vapour.
 But it has 50 grams of Water vapour then the RH is 50%.

-Incidentally, the Relative Humidity is higher for Cold air while it is lower for the warmer atmosphere.
-The RH is temperature specific and tends to change with changes in temperature too.
+Incidentally, the Relative Humidity is higher for Cold air and lower for warmer atmosphere.
+The RH is temperature specific and tends to change with temperature changes too.

 Relative humidity being the measure, it is an essential aspect to determine the weather changes.
-This is also useful to check the room temperature and also set your interiors accordingly.
+This is also useful for checking the room temperature and also set your interiors accordingly.

-Especially when you are placing certain things for a very long time, RH is the most important component.
+Especially when you are placing certain things for a very long time, RH is the most critical component.

-Say for example, if you are placing a set of books in a room, the RH value and relative changes that you do can make the books survive longer.
+For example, if you place a set of books in a room, the RH value and relative changes you make can make the books survive longer.

 relative humidity